hmtavares/sob_experiments/README.md

    [None]
 ```

 We use the Hexcrawl rules to move to the mine and start the mission.
 I typically don't bother to move the posse in the application during these movements as they go pretty quick.
+In the future the application map will calculate movement points and using the map to move will be more usefull

 Once we're in the mine we will be drawing scavenge cards and loot cards.
 You can use the application to speed these processes up a bit if you like: